BYD Seal vs Western Rivals: An In-Depth Look at Blade Battery Tech

 Cost and Supply Chain Volatility

 The reliance on cobalt and nickel makes battery prices sensitive to geopolitical shifts.
-In 2022, nickel prices surged by over 200% in a single day on the London Metal Exchange, forcing manufacturers to hike vehicle prices overnight.
+In 2022, nickel prices surged by over 200% in a single day on the London Market Exchange, forcing manufacturers to hike vehicle prices overnight.
 This instability prevents the mass-market adoption required for a full transition away from internal combustion.

 Lifespan and Utility